spoletum/logseq/pages/Solution Architecture Template.md

 	- ## Reliability
 		- Whilst I would love to implement FMEA
 - # Service model
+	- ## Observability and telemetry
-	- ## Support
+	- ## Support model
-		- Who is going to support the business service
+		- Who is going to support the business service, what are the requiorements
 - # Financial model
 -